ember-cli/ember-fetch/README.md

 However, `ember-fetch` grabs the `protocol` and `host` info from fastboot request after the `instance-initializes`.
 This allows you to make a relative URL request unless the app is not initialized, e.g. `initializers` and `app.js`.

-#### top-level addon
-For addon authors, if the addon supports Fastboot mode, `ember-fetch` should also be listed as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies).
-This is because Fastboot only invokes top-level addon's `updateFastBootManifest` ([detail](https://github.com/ember-fastboot/ember-cli-fastboot/issues/597)), thus `ember-fetch` has to be a top-level addon installed by the host app.

 ### Allow native fetch
 `ember-fetch` allows access to native fetch in browser through a build config flag: